microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 <img src="./media/Postman_FHIR-Proxy_ARM_template_deploy_AHDS.png" height="528">

-FHIR-Proxy asserts control over I/O data only if its [pre- and/or post-processing modules](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#date-sort-post-processor) have been enabled.
+FHIR-Proxy asserts control over I/O data only if its [pre- and/or post-processing modules](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#date-sort-post-processor) have been enabled and configured.
 Otherwise, API calls made to the FHIR-Proxy endpoint go straight through to the FHIR service, and responses are sent back to the remote client app (e.g., Postman).

 ## Prerequisites